Recon-Fuzz/recon-docs/src/glossary.md

 ## Shrinking

 A process performed by the fuzzer to remove unnecessary calls from a call sequence that don't contribute to breaking a property.

+## Line Coverage

+The ability of the fuzzer to reach a specific line in the targeted contract.

+## Logical Coverage

+The frequency with which the fuzzer reaches all possible logical paths in a function of interest.

 ## [Scaffolding](../free_recon_tools/builder.md)